ChunPengTech/R_Code/实证/README.md

 <a name="Podsakoff et al 2003">Podsakoff, P. M., MacKenzie, S. B., Lee, J. Y., & Podsakoff, N. P. (2003).
 Common method biases in behavioral research: a critical review of the literature and recommended remedies. *Journal of applied psychology*, *88*(5), 879.</a>

 <a name="Preacher & Hayes 2008">Preacher & Hayes 2008Preacher, K. J., & Hayes, A. F. (2008).
 Asymptotic and resampling strategies for assessing and comparing indirect effects in multiple mediator models. _Behavior research methods_, _40_(3), 879-891.    </a>

+<a name="Ringle et al 2012">Ringle, C. M., Sarstedt, M., & Straub, D. W. (2012).
+Editor's comments: a critical look at the use of PLS-SEM in" MIS Quarterly". *MIS quarterly*, iii-xiv.   </a>

 <a name="Sobel 1982">Sobel, M. E. (1982).
 Asymptotic intervals for indirect effects in structural equations models.
 In S. Leinhart (Ed.), *Sociological methodology 1982* (pp.290-312).
 San Francisco: Jossey-Bass.</a>